Assassination of Hrant Dink

 The prominent Turkish-Armenian journalist Hrant Dink was assassinated in Istanbul on 19 January 2007.
 Dink was a newspaper editor who had written and spoken about the Armenian genocide and was well known for his efforts for reconciliation between Turks and Armenians and his advocacy of human and minority rights in Turkey.
 At the time of his death, he was on trial for violating Article 301 of the Turkish Penal Code and "denigrating Turkishness".
 His murder sparked both massive national protests in Turkey itself as well as widespread international outrage.

 Dink was assassinated by Ogün Samast who was sentenced to at least 25 years in prison.
-The mastermind of the assassination Erhan Tuncel received 99 1/2 years in prison.
+Erhan Tuncel, who orchestrated the assassination, received 99 1/2 years in prison.

 Death threats

 Dink had long endured threats by extreme Turkish nationalists for his statements on Armenian identity and the Armenian Genocide.
 He regularly received emails threatening his life, responding in one instance by comparing himself to a dove, "equally obsessed by what goes on on my left and right, front and back.
 My head is just as mobile and fast".

 In his final Agos column on 10 January 2007, Dink noted that propaganda targeting him led many Turkish citizens to consider him an enemy of Turkey:

 "It is obvious that those wishing to alienate me and make me weak and defenseless reached their goal.
 Right now they have brought about a significant circle of people who are not low in number and who regard me as someone "insulting Turkish identity" due to dirty and false information."

 He also complained of the indifference of Turkish authorities to his security:

 "My diary and the memory of my computer are full of messages from citizens of this circle full of rage and threats.
 (Let me note that I regarded one among them posted from Bursa as an imminent threat and submitted it to Public Prosecutor’s office in Şişli but got no result.)"

 Despite his complaints, Dink never formally requested protection from the authorities because he did not want to lead a sheltered life.
 His lawyer, Erdal Doğan, confirmed this feeling of Dink.
 A week before his assassination, Dink wrote that he felt "nervous and afraid" owing to the intensity of the hate mail he had been receiving: "I see myself as frightened, the way a dove might be, but I know that the people in this country would never harm a dove."